MaximilianLoessl/data_analysis/readme.md

 ## Comparisons
 The [comparisons.R file](comparisons.R) compares the healthy frame with the patients frame by fitting region wise a linear model on the healthy controls frame, applying the model to the patients frame and calculating the d-values by comparing the region wise mean of the residuals.
 Afterwards the resulting d-values get plotted on a brain to see the diverging regions between the healthy controls and the patients.

+### Kept columns
+If the `-k` Flag is included in the command to read the files, it is seen as grouping variable.
+Therefore it should be unique and should not vary between the dataframes.

 ## Problems

 - Sometimes, you have to manually install the packages with <code>install.packages("packagename")</code>.
 This can cause the file to stop even before the help option.
 In that case do this: